paciorek/future-kubernetes/README.md

 ```
 kubectl get nodes
+## If using Google
 ## now, with one of the nodes, 'gke-future-default-pool-8b490768-2q9v' in this case:
 gcloud compute ssh gke-future-default-pool-8b490768-2q9v --zone us-west1-a
 ```

+If you are using AWS, something like the above may be possible, or you can simply connect to the node via the AWS console in a browser window.

 Regardless of whether you connect to a pod or a virtual machine, you should then be able to use standard commands such as `top` and `ps` to check the running processes.

 This is a good way to verify that your computation is load-balanced across the virtual machines.
 You want to have as many running R workers (one worker per pod) as there are compute cores on the virtual machine.

+### AWS troubleshooting

+TODO: insert info

 ## How it works (information for developers)